 Our multi-faith chaplaincy team offers round-the-clock spiritual, religious and pastoral care to staff, families and children of all faiths or none.
 The hospital has a Muslim chaplaincy service and can also arrange for local religious leaders to visit.
 As well as a 24 hour on-call service, chaplains visit wards and departments on request.

-As well as St Christopher’s Chapel, we have a Muslim Prayer Room, Shabbat room and multi-faith room which are available for families to use daily.
+As well as St Christopher’s Chapel, we have a Muslim Prayer Room, Shabbat Room and Non-denominational Reflection Room which are available for families to use daily.
 Services are held in the chapel each weekday, to which all are welcome.

-Friday prayers for Muslim families and staff are led by our Arabic Patient Liaison Manager.
+Friday prayers for Muslim families and staff are led by our Chaplaincy team.

 Weekly prayers and services